geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " His craft in courteous phrase but half conceal'd
 " Too well the unaccustom'd law reveal'd.
-" But let not vain regret the hours consume ;
+" But let not vain regret the hours consume;
 " Haste! quit these realms of heart-appalling gloom.